 Catherine Graham Kelly was born in Dallas, Texas (1951), but grew up in Beirut, Lebanon, where her parents served as Southern Baptist missionaries.
 She attended an Arabic-speaking school through 6th grade and then attended the American Community School in Beirut, graduating in June 1968.
-She continued her education at Houston Baptist University, graduating in 1972 with a B.A. in History and English; M.A. from the University of Texas, Austin (1975); and 30+ post-graduate hours in education, history, and geography from the University of TN, Knoxville, Middle TN State University, and Vanderbilt University.
+She continued her education at Houston Baptist University with a B.A. in History and English (1972); M.A. in history from the University of Texas, Austin (1975); and 30+ post-graduate hours in education, history, and geography from the University of TN, Knoxville, Middle TN State University, and Vanderbilt University.

-Catherine’s teaching experience includes one year at Dulles Jr. High in Houston, TX; part-time (summer school) teaching at Houston Community College and Houston Baptist University; and twenty-nine years in Metro Nashville Public Schools—six years at Joelton Middle, eleven years at McMurray Middle, and twelve years at MLK Academic Magnet.
-She taught 7th grade Social Studies (World Geography) for most of those years, but her most recent teaching focus at MLK Magnet was AP Human Geography.
+Catherine’s teaching experience includes middle and high school stints and part-time teaching at the community college level in Texas and thirty years in Metro Nashville Public Schools—Joelton Middle, McMurray Middle, and MLK Academic Magnet.
+She taught 7th grade Social Studies (World Geography) for the majority of her MNPS tenure, but her most recent focus at MLK Magnet was AP Human Geography.